arturkw/dev-notes/kafka/Exam notes.md

 # Kafka Cheat Sheet

 ## Data Formats with Confluent REST Proxy
 - Confluent REST Proxy natively supports various data formats.
+Which one?
+- Production **Kafka** deployment should be run `XFS` or `ext4`

 ## Topic
 - consumer of a given topic-partition will always read that partition's events in exactly the same order as they were written